Ron-Caster/Ron-Caster/README.md

 <!-- Current project with collapsible details -->

-- 🌱 I’m currently developing a **[Being Happy With my Life, Not Busy Convincing Anything to Anyone :)](https://github.com/Ron-Caster/3D-Multiplayer-Game)**
+- 🌱 I’m currently developing a **[Habit of Being Happy With my Life, Not Busy Convincing Anything to Anyone :)](https://github.com/Ron-Caster/3D-Multiplayer-Game)**

 - 💬 Ask me about **Python, Computer Vision and LLM** //That was 2 years ago before AI slop - now say...
 Agentic AI